 OVERVIEW: The J.F.
 Maddox Foundation exclusively funds nonprofit causes in the most southeastern county of New Mexico, Lea County.
 Education is a top priority, and youth causes, social services, and community development initiatives are also regularly considered for grants.
-The foundation reported over $290 million in total assets and more than $5.1 million in total giving at the end of a recent year; grant amounts vary in size.

 FUNDING AREAS: Education, youth, social services, community development